LemmyNet/lemmy-docs/src/en/users/03-votes-and-ranking.md

 When browsing the frontpage or a community, you can choose between the following sort types for posts:

-- **Active** (default): Calculates a rank based on the score and time of the latest comment, with decay over time.
-See [this page] for more details
+- **Active** (default): Calculates a rank based on the score and time of the latest comment, with decay over time
 - **Hot**: Like active, but uses time when the post was published
 - **New**: Shows most recent posts first
 - **Old**: Shows oldest posts first
 - **Most Comments**: Shows posts with highest number of comments first
-- **New Comments**: Bumps posts to the top when they receive a new reply analogous to the sorting of traditional forums.
+- **New Comments**: Bumps posts to the top when they receive a new reply analogous to the sorting of traditional forums
 - **Top Day**: Highest scoring posts during the last 24 hours
 - **Top Week**: Highest scoring posts during the last 7 days
 - **Top Month**: Highest scoring posts during the last 30 days